dapr/docs/concepts/observability/traces.md

 * Configurable and extensible.
 By leveraging OpenTelemetry, Dapr tracing can be configured to work with popular tracing backends, including custom backends a customer may have.
 * OpenTelemetry exporters are defined as first-class Dapr components.
 You can define and enable multiple exporters at the same time.

-## Correlation ID
+## W3C Correlation ID

 Dapr uses the standard W3C Trace Context headers.
-For HTTP requests, Dapr uses `traceparent` header.For gRPC requests, Dapr uses `grpc-trace-bin` header.When a request arrives without a trace ID, Dapr creates a new one.
+For HTTP requests, Dapr uses `traceparent` header.
+For gRPC requests, Dapr uses `grpc-trace-bin` header.
+When a request arrives without a trace ID, Dapr creates a new one.
 Otherwise, it passes the trace ID along the call chain.

+Read [W3C Tracing Context for distributed tracing](./W3C-traces.md) for more background on W3C Trace Context.

 ## Configuration